-1. The Audit Committee shall be directly responsible for the appointment, compensation, retention and oversight of the work of any public accounting firm engaged by the Company (including resolution of disagreements between management and such firm regarding financial reporting) for the purpose of preparing or issuing an audit report or related work or performing other audit, review or attest services for the Company, and each such firm shall report directly to the Audit Committee.

-2. The Audit Committee shall monitor the independence of the Company's accountants, including any relationship or services that may impact the objectivity and independence of the Company's accountants and shall obtain a written statement from the Company's accountants delineating all relationships between the accountants consistent with the requirements of Nasdaq.
+- 1. The Audit Committee shall be directly responsible for the appointment, compensation, retention and oversight of the work of any public accounting firm engaged by the Company (including resolution of disagreements between management and such firm regarding financial reporting) for the purpose of preparing or issuing an audit report or related work or performing other audit, review or attest services for the Company, and each such firm shall report directly to the Audit Committee. - 2.
+The Audit Committee shall monitor the independence of the Company's accountants, including any relationship or services that may impact the objectivity and independence of the Company's accountants and shall obtain a written statement from the Company's accountants delineating all relationships between the accountants consistent with the requirements of Nasdaq.
 The Audit Committee (or one or more designated members thereof) shall pre-approve all auditing and non-audit services (except de minimis non-audit services and auditing services within the scope of an approved engagement of the accountant) provided to the Company by the accountant.
-These accountants shall be ultimately accountable to the Board of Directors of the Company and the Audit Committee as representatives of the stockholders.

-3. The Audit Committee shall review the Company's financial statements to be filed with the Securities and Exchange Commission and the results of any independent audit thereof, including the adequacy of internal controls and financial accounting policies.
+These accountants shall be ultimately accountable to the Board of Directors of the Company and the Audit Committee as representatives of the stockholders. - 3.
+The Audit Committee shall review at least annually the scope and results of the Company's internal audit function, including the charter, organization and plans of the Internal Audit Department headed by the chief internal audit executive.
+The Audit Committee shall review the significant issues raised in reports to management prepared by the Internal Audit Department and management's responses.
+The Audit Committee shall review and concur in the appointment or dismissal of the chief internal audit executive, and meet on a regular basis with the chief internal audit executive to discuss any matters of concern. - 4.
+The Audit Committee shall review the Company's financial statements to be filed with the Securities and Exchange Commission and the results of any independent audit thereof, including the adequacy of internal controls and financial accounting policies.
 The Audit Committee shall review management's assessment of the effectiveness of the internal control structure and procedures of the Company for financial reporting and the auditor's attestation and report on the assessment made by management.
-The Audit Committee shall review and discuss the Company's annual audited financial statements with management and shall recommend to the Board of Directors whether these financial statements should be included in the Company's Annual Report on Form 10-K to be filed with the Securities and Exchange Commission.

-4. The Audit Committee shall review those reports to be filed with the Securities and Exchange Commission pursuant to the Securities Exchange Act of 1934 that contain financial statements (including any Management's Discussion and Analysis of Financial Condition and Results of Operation relating to such financial statements) or other material financial disclosures, to the extent required by the rules and regulations of the Securities and Exchange Commission and Nasdaq.
+The Audit Committee shall review and discuss the Company's annual audited financial statements with management and shall recommend to the Board of Directors whether these financial statements should be included in the Company's Annual Report on Form 10-K to be filed with the Securities and Exchange Commission. - 5.
+The Audit Committee shall review reports filed with the Securities and Exchange Commission pursuant to the Securities Exchange Act of 1934, (such as the Annual Report on Form 10-K and the Quarterly Reports on Form 10-Q) including the disclosures under Management's Discussion and Analysis of Financial Condition and Results of Operations, to the extent required by the rules and regulations of the Securities and Exchange Commission and Nasdaq.

-5. The Audit Committee shall establish procedures for:

-- (a) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal controls, or auditing matters, and - (b) the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters. - 6.
+- 6. The Audit Committee shall establish procedures for: - a. the receipt, retention and treatment of complaints received by the Company regarding accounting, internal controls, or auditing matters, and - b. the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters. - 7.
 The Audit Committee shall oversee or conduct special investigations or other functions at the request of the Board of Directors.